Unity-Technologies/ml-agents/docs/Custom-Protos.md

 # Creating custom protobuffer messages

 Unity and Python communicate by sending protobuffer messages to and from each other.
-You can create custom protobuffer messages if you want to exchange structured data beyond is included by default.
+You can create custom protobuffer messages if you want to exchange structured data beyond what is included by default.

 Whenever you change the fields of a custom message, you must run `protobuf-definitions/make.bat` to create C# and Python files corresponding to the new message.
 Follow the directions in that file for guidance.
 After running it, reinstall the Python package by running `pip install ml-agents` and make sure your Unity project is using the newly-generated version of `UnitySDK`.